People

 Philipp Barthelme

-Philipp will join the group in October 2021 working on the SENSE CDT Funded project exploring the impact of humanitarian mine clearances on tropical forest carbon storage – Philipp will work with myself and Iain Woodhouse at UoE, Dominick Spraklen from Leeds Uni and CEOBS (The conflict and environment observatory) will be the Case Partner.
+Philipp is a second year PhD student funded through the SENSE CDT in Edinburgh.
+Philipp jopined the group in October 2021 working on a project exploring the impact of humanitarian mine clearances on tropical forest carbon storage – Philipp is supervised by, Gary Watmough and Iain Woodhouse at UoE, Dominick Spraklen from Leeds Uni and Eoghan Darbyshire from CEOBS (The conflict and environment observatory) who are also the Case Partner for Phillip’s project.

 _________________________________________________________________________________________________________________